 Wading Pants

 Wading pants are becoming more and more popular.
-Essentially, these are waders, but they don’t go all the way up to your chest.
+Essentially, these are waders, but they don’t go up to your chest.
 Fly fishing companies like Simms are making wading pants.
-They’re great if you need to hike a long way but are in and out of the water through that entire time.
+They’re great if you need to hike a long way but are also a good option if you are in and out of the water regularly.

 At this point, these wading pants are fairly expensive.
-The technology is still being perfected, so make sure you read reviews before you make your purchase.
+The technology is still being perfected, so check out all the options from the manufacturers before purchasing.

-If you are a beginner and would like to learn more about Wade Fishing?
-Then check out my in-depth article with detailed information on Wading Tips, Gear, and safety here!
+If you are a beginner and want to learn more about wade fishing, check out my in-depth article with detailed information on all types of wading tips, gear, and safety.

-Most companies who make high-quality waders are now making women specific waders.
+Most companies that make high-quality waders are now making women-specific waders.
 They’re more form-fitting and have different styles and colors than the men’s options.
-They’re well worth it if you spend time on the water and need to stay protected.
-Take a look at our five best options and choose what suits you best.
+They’re well worth it if you spend a lot of time on the water and need to stay protected.
+Look at our recommended five best options and choose what suits you best.

 Orvis Women’s Pro – Our Best Overall Pick!

 It’s hard to argue with the quality of Orvis waders.
-If you’re a fishing guide or someone who spends many days on the water each year, these are for you.
-Guides and professional anglers have been using Orvis waders for years and the updates Orvis provides on these waders year after year prove they listen to their customers.
+If you’re a fishing guide or an angler who spends many days on the water each year, these are for you.
+Guides and professional anglers have been using Orvis waders for years, and the updates Orvis provides on these waders year after year prove they listen to their customers.

-There are several pockets on these waders that are perfect for storing things or keeping you warm.
-The front storage pocket is completely waterproof and is able to store reels and a couple of fly boxes or small tackle items depending on what you have.
+There are several pockets on these waders that are perfect for storing small items or can keep your hands warm.
+The front storage pocket is completely waterproof and can store a spare reel and even a few fly boxes or small tackle items.
 There are also fleece pockets on the sides for you to put your hands inside if you’re fishing in some colder weather.
 These quickly dry, so you can keep using them throughout the day.

 The other aspects of these waders that make them high quality are the removable knee pads that protect you if you’re kneeling on rocks and other sharp objects.
 Also, the adjustable suspender straps make it easy to roll them down on warm days.

-Yes, these waders are in the higher price range, but you’re getting a wonderful piece of apparel that comes with a lifetime warranty!
+Yes, these waders are in the higher price range, but you’re getting a wonderful piece of apparel with a lifetime warranty!

 Redington Women’s Sonic Pro – Our Best Value For Money Pick!

 The pockets offered on these waders include a large outside waterproof pocket, an internal valuables pocket, and fleece pockets to keep your hands on those exceptionally cold days.
-Combine these pockets with the gravel guards, neoprene booties, and adjustable suspender straps and you’re good to go.
+Combine these pockets with gravel guards, neoprene booties, and adjustable suspender straps, and you’re good to go.

-For mid-range pricing and great quality, you’re going to receive exceptional waders that can last for years with the proper care!
+For mid-range pricing and great quality, you will receive exceptional waders that can last for years with the proper care!

 Orvis Women’s Ultralight Convertible Wader – Our Most Versatile Pick!

-The Orvis Women’s Convertible Waders are one of the newest waders for females on the market.
-They’re a bit more lightweight than other waders you’re going to find, but still can be quite warm if you layer properly underneath.
-Whether you’re fishing in alpine lakes or streams in the summer or lake in the late fall, these can keep you really comfortable.
+The Orvis women’s convertible waders are one of the newest styles of waders for females on the market.
+They’re a bit more lightweight than other waders but still can be quite warm if you wear an additional layer underneath.
+Whether you’re fishing in alpine lakes or streams in the summer or lakes in the late fall, these can keep you comfortable.

-The upper and lower layers are still 4-layers, but a bit more breathable than most.
-For pockets, you’re going to have a large waterproof pocket on the outside and an internal pocket to store any valuables you need.
+The upper and lower layers are still 4-layers but more breathable than most.
+For pockets, you will have a large waterproof pocket on the outside and an internal pocket to store any valuables safely.
 Orvis also includes a small fly patch on the outside of the waders for you!

-The blue and gray contrast on these Women’s convertible waders look great and are another option in the mid-price range, you’re going to get an extremely versatile and stylish piece of apparel.
+The blue and gray contrast on these women’s convertible waders look great and are another option in the mid-price range, and you’re going to get an extremely versatile and stylish piece of apparel.

 Simms Freestone Z Women’s Stockingfoot

-You’ll struggle to find a better company than Simms when you’re looking for waders.
+You’ll struggle to find a better company than Simms when looking for waders.
 The men’s version of the Freestone Stockingfoot waders has been a fan favorite for years.
-Guides all the way down to novice anglers choose them!
-They have every feature you need for an entire day out on the water.
+Professional guides, all the way down to novice anglers, choose them!
+They have every feature you need for an entire day on the water.

-In terms of pockets, you’re going to get a large waterproof chest pocket, an internal pocket to store valuables, and fleece-lined hand warming pockets!
+In terms of pockets, you’ll get a large waterproof chest pocket, an internal pocket to store valuables, and fleece-lined hand-warming pockets!
 These are a true game changer on those colder days.

 These Simms Freestone Z Women’s Stockingfoot Fishing Waders are a mid-priced option, but you’re getting one of the best sets of waders on the market.